-Like Twitter, Instagram uses hashtags for organization and search purposes.
-Unlike Twitter, you can use up to 30 different hashtags.
-ShortStack recommends using at least 11 hashtags to get the highest level of interaction.
+Like Twitter, Instagram uses hashtags for organizational and search purposes.
+Unlike Twitter, you can use up to 30 different hashtags (although the sweet spot is 9).
 Look for trending hashtags by using sites like Top-Hashtags and join in conversations happening on Instagram.
 This will help you to get new eyes on your Instagram account.

 It’s also important to remember that social media is not a soapbox.
 You should make sure that you interact with your audience by liking and commenting on other people’s videos and pictures.
 Did someone post a picture of your product?
-Reach out—like or comment on that post.
-Also, don’t forget to monitor and like brand mentions.
-And remember, human connection should always be at the core of any social media strategy.
+Reach out—like or comment on that post!

 4. Collaborate with Influencers

 Collaborating with other Instagram influencers in your industry can be a very powerful way to promote your brand.
-For example, Cathay Airlines teamed up with travel blogger Jessica Stein for a campaign called #lifewelltraveled.
+For example, Qantas Airlines teamed up with social media star Nicole Warner to promote their brand.
 You don’t always have to pair up with someone in your industry.
-Bonobos sought out promotion from a comedic personality to gain more Instagram followers for their brand.
+Dating app Hinge partners with popular Instagram influencers and meme accounts to gain more Instagram followers for their brand.